MiulesiKulasekara/Simple-Rock-Paper-Scissor-game-Python/README.md

 <b>Libraries</b>

-<p>Python libraries are <b>set of useful functions<b>.
+<p>Python libraries are <b>set of useful functions</b>.
 Therefore we dont have to write code from scratch.
 When we input a library to a program we get access to more features without writing additional code.
 In this game <b>random library</b>is imported.
 Libraries are usually added on top of the code.
 We can use random library get our program to do something randomly.</p>

 <p>sytax : <br>import random</p>

+<b>Lits</b>

+<p>List in python used to store multiple items in single variable.</p><br>

+<p>syntax : <br>listName = [item1 , item2 , item3]